great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 **Insight**: Dataset 2 fails to validate due to the absence of `recipient_fullname` in one of the rows and the correct column count, highlighting how missing critical columns can disrupt financial processing or lead to compliance issues.

-### Different Expectation Suites: Strict vs. Relaxed Type Checking
+### Different Expectation suites: Strict vs. relaxed type checking

 **Context**: In some contexts, both the names and order of columns can be critically important.
 Using different suites to enforce these aspects can help maintain consistency.